-It is difficult to anticipate the impact on the health care system, as cost developments, especially for the elderly, are not reliably predictable.
-On the one hand, cross-sectional data show a clear correlation between health care costs and age in the case of Germany, as shown in figure 3.45.
-It can be seen that in Germany expenditures for people over 60 are almost three times as high as costs for those between 20 and 60.
+It is difficult to anticipate the impact on the health care system, as cost developments, especially for the elderly, is not reliably predictable.
+On the one hand, cross-sectional data show a clear correlation between health care costs and age in the case of Germany, as shown in figure 2.46.
+It can be seen that in Germany expenditures for people over 60 are almost 3 times as high as costs for those between 20 and 60.
 On the other hand, much of this age-accompanied increase can be attributed to the larger percentage of persons in their final year(s) of life for whom health care is especially costly.
 If life expectancy is increasing, this portion of the costs will be shifted upwards.
-However, currently applied age limits for using certain diagnostic or therapeutic procedures will also be shifted upwards with the increasing health (and life expectancy) of older people, which increases costs.
-This effect can be seen by the so-called "steepening" of the age-cost curve over time.